liquity/dev/README.md

 ## Recovery Mode

-Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.
+Recovery Mode kicks in when the total collateralization ratio (TCR) of the system falls below 150%.

 During Recovery Mode, liquidation conditions are relaxed, and the system blocks and withdrawal of collateral.
 New LUSD may only be issued by opening a new Trove with an ICR of >=300%.
 Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.